Braidings for Non-Split Tambara-Yamagami Categories over the Reals: Introduction

 Here $\tau$ and $\sigma_3(1)$ are always invariants, and the classification is up to \textit{complex}-linear functors.

-Next, we collect a table describing when the various braidings we define are symmetric or non-degenerate (notation conventions can be found in the relevant sections).
+Next, we collect a table describing when the various braidings we define are symmetric or non-degenerate.
+If we let $\sigma$ be a quadratic form inducing $\chi$ (see Section \ref{sec:QFAnalysis}), its \textit{sign} $\sgn(\sigma)$ is defined in terms of the Gauss sum (Notation \ref{not:QF}).
+In some cases, this sign must match the sign of $\tau$ (i.e, if $\tau$ is a positive square root of $|A|$ then $\sigma$ must have positive sign) in order for the braiding to exist at all.
+In the other cases, the difference between the signs of $\sigma$ and $\tau$ controls whether or not the categories under consideration are symmetric or nondegenerate.
+Nondegeneracy occurs only when the group of invertible objects is very small.

 Some cases include multiple equivalence classes of braidings, but in all cases, the results in the table above are immediate from the classifications of braidings we give.
 The nondegenerate split complex categories are the well-known semion and reverse semion categories respectively.
+Finally, in Section \ref{sec:CrossedBraided}, we show that in the complex/complex case, when $m$ is \textit{Galois nontrivial}, there are no braidings.